johnny261/2025-2-IoT/04_Development/README.md

 The FreeRTOS real-time operating system is built into the ESP32 and integrated into the Espressif IDF and the Arduino core.
 It supports:

-- **Task Management**: create, suspend, resume, or delete tasks (covered in this tutorial).
+- **Task Management**: Create, suspend, resume, or delete tasks (covered in this tutorial).
-- **Scheduling**: allows you to give priority to your tasks, so they run in a specific order (covered in this tutorial).
+- **Scheduling**: Allows you to give priority to your tasks, so they run in a specific order (covered in this tutorial).
-- **Inter-Task Communication**: using things like queues, semaphores, and mutexes, we can ensure seamless communication between tasks without crashing the ESP32.
+- **Inter-Task Communication**: Using things like queues, semaphores, and mutexes, we can ensure seamless communication between tasks without crashing the ESP32.
-- **Dual-Core Support**: it allows you to run your tasks on either core 0 or core 1 of the ESP32.
+- **Dual-Core Support**: It allows you to run your tasks on either core 0 or core 1 of the ESP32.

 ### Basic concepts

-- **Tasks**: tasks are independent functions running concurrently, each with its own stack (memory usage allocated) and priority.
+- **Tasks**: Tasks are independent functions running concurrently, each with its own stack (memory usage allocated) and priority.
 Tasks can be in states like Running, Ready, Blocked, or Suspended.
-- **Scheduler**: the scheduler decides which tasks to run based on their priorities.
+- **Scheduler**: The scheduler decides which tasks to run based on their priorities.
 This is a preemptive scheduler, which means it can interrupt a lower-priority task at any time to run a higher-priority one, ensuring that critical tasks are executed as soon as they’re ready.
-- **Priorities**: higher numbers indicate higher priority (for example: 1 = low, 5 = high).
+- **Priorities**: Higher numbers indicate higher priority (for example: 1 = low, 5 = high).

 ### FreeRTOS example # 1